yu-lab-vt/SynQuant/README.md

 ![Tree based detection and segmentation algorithm](img/tree.png)

 # Updates
-* The version 1.1 now
+Version 1.1
-* 1. Add the component tree structure for synapse detection suggested by Dr.Petter Ranefall.
+* Add the component tree structure for synapse detection suggested by Dr.Petter Ranefall.
 3 times faster than before
-* 2. output ROI regions overlaid with original synaptic data.
+* Output ROI regions overlaid with original synaptic data.
 Quantification can be done based on detected synapses or synaptic sites.

-* Version 1.2 now allows for
+Version 1.2
-* 1. the detection of pre-, post-synaptic puncta and synaptic sites.
+* Allow for the detection of pre-, post-synaptic puncta and synaptic sites.
-* 2. combination of pre-, post-synaptic puncta detection results.
+* Add the function of combining pre-, post-synaptic puncta detection results.
-* 3. support of puncta detection for both 2D and 3D data in the same plugin.
+* Support of puncta detection for both 2D and 3D data in the same plugin.
-* 4. one more noise estimation/stabilization method.
+* Add one more noise estimation/stabilization method.
-* 5. two more input parameters for user to tune their targets' shapes.
+* Add two more input parameters for user to tune their targets' shapes.
-* 6. slider for user to post-process results based on z-score.
+* Add a slider for user to post-process results based on z-score.

 # Reference
 Yizhi Wang, Congchao Wang, Petter Ranefall, Gerard Broussard, Yinxue Wang, Guilai Shi, Yue Wang, Lin Tian, Guoqiang Yu, *SynQuant: An Automatic Tool to Quantify Synapses from Microscopy Images*, BioRxiv 538769; doi: https://doi.org/10.1101/538769